Patient Charter - You and Your General Practice

 How to Contact Us

-During these hours, you or your carer can:
+During these hours, you or your carer can contact us in the way that suits you best by:

-- Go online using the practice’s website or the NHS App
+• Contacting us online via our website or the NHS App

-From 6.00pm to 6.30pm (Monday to Friday), your care will be covered by PPG, our out-of-hours provider.
+From 6.00pm to 6.30pm (Monday to Friday), telephone cover transfers to our out-of-hours provider, Practice Plus Group (PPG).

 What happens when you contact us?